 Claryum filters are a good alternative to whole-house filtration systems when money is tight.
 The water is delicious, and our tests confirm it’s clean.
 But we ran the numbers, and the cost of frequent filter changes makes SpringWell’s whole-home filter a better long-term investment.
 The Claryum is our top pick for budget shoppers but opt for the SpringWell if you own your home and can spare the cash.

-The government’s latest report on PFAS contamination is an eye-opener.
+The government’s latest report on contamination is an eye-opener.
 According to the Environmental Protection Agency, it could be decades before your drinking water is safe.

 If you’re one of the millions of Americans with “forever chemicals” in your water supply, the only real solution is a water filter.
 In this guide, you’ll find the expert guidance and product reviews you need to make a sound purchasing decision.
 We’re in your corner.